wormhole-foundation/docs.wormhole.com/docs/guide/components/core-contracts.md

 The Core Contracts are the mechanism by which all Wormhole messages are emitted.
-All xDapps either interact directly with the Core Contract or interact with another contract that does.
+All cross chain applications either interact directly with the Core Contract or interact with another contract that does.
 There is one Core Contract on each blockchain in the ecosystem, and this is the contract which the Guardians are required to observe.
 The Core Contract is the contract that ultimately emits the messages the [Guardians](./guardian.md) pick up as an [Observation](../../reference/glossary.md#observation).

 In general, Core Contracts are simple and can be broken down to a **sending** and **receiving** side, which we'll define next.